CEN4010-Fall2023-Prin-Soft-Eng/cen4010-prin-soft-eng-final-project-001-group-21/readme.md

 git clone https://github.com/yourusername/MindMingle.git
 cd MindMingle
 npm install
-To use mindmingle follow steps:
+To use MindMingle follow steps:

 npm start
 copy the .env.example file to a new file named .env and fill it with your environment-specific details